Tools measurement and tolerances - Electronics

 My father bought his first AE-1 in 1976 with the 50mm lens when the camera was first launched.
 The camera was particularly popular with amateur photographers for at least a decade.
 The A-1 was launched later and was the professional version.

 This camera made photography consistent.
 To achieve the correct exposed pictures.
 The AE-1 cost about £250 and by comparison a teenage electronics technician would be earning £19 to £24 weeks before deductions.
-The camera has a low power Texas Instruments microprocessor in which one of the significant Intellectual Property parts was that it used Feranti I2L (I squared L) low voltage transistor integrated circuits.
+The camera has a low power Texas Instruments microprocessor in which one of the significant Intellectual Property parts was that it used Ferranti I2L (I squared L) low voltage transistor integrated circuits.
 These I2L was developed in 1973 and probably continued being used in watch IC's for the next 20 years?

-The right hand camera; Clockwise from the top.
+The right-hand camera; Clockwise from the top.

 Left Camera;